Skip to content

 Arnolfini - est 1961

-Here Today, Here Tomorrow presents a selection of works from Jerwood Collection that draws upon themes of the cycles of life and our relationship to nature, place and the spaces that we inhabit.
+Here Today, Here Tomorrow presents a selection of works from Jerwood Collection that draw upon themes of the cycles of life and our relationship to nature, place and the spaces that we inhabit.
 It is inspired by ideas that are woven into the works in our major exhibition Rinko Kawauchi: At the edge of the everyday world (19 October 2024 to 16 February 2025).

 We have brought together a selection of 22 artworks – from quiet paintings of landscapes, still lifes and portraits, to bright and colourful screenprints that capture the textures of our everyday lives and the traces that humans leave behind.